Sky (English/Australian band): Second line-up, Sky 3, Sky 4: Forthcoming, Sky Five Live and Cadmium: 1980–1984

-Third line-up: 1984–1990
+Third line-up, The Great Balloon Race and Mozart: 1984–1990

-Having opted not to recruit a permanent replacement for Williams, Sky remained as a quartet and opted to tour with a succession of guest musicians.
-Both of the band's 1984 tours, Australia in February and the UK in early summer, featured session guitarist Lee Fothergill (an accomplished all-round musician who had first met Tristan Fry as part of the house band for 'The Val Doonican Show') and woodwind player Ron Aspery (Steve Gray's former mentor in both Back Door and the Middlesbrough Municipal Junior Orchestra).
+Though Williams' departure had been amicable, his departure still came as a shock to Sky, since it happened just before the start of a scheduled, sold-out Australian tour.
+"John leaving did put us in a spot," noted Flowers, in 2015, "[but] we felt we couldn't let people down."
+The band quickly recruited two guest members to fill in on tour - session guitarist Lee Fothergill (an accomplished all-round musician who had first met Tristan Fry as part of the house band for 'The Val Doonican Show') and woodwind/keyboard player Ron Aspery (Steve Gray's former mentor in both Back Door and the Middlesbrough Municipal Junior Orchestra).